 AHCCCS uses the treatment end date to determine when BCCTP eligibility ends.
 Action must be taken early enough to allow time to:

-- Determine eligibility for other MA programs, and - When not eligible, send the change letter in advance telling the customer her eligibility is ending.
+- Determine eligibility for other MA programs, and - When not eligible for any other MA programs, send a letter in advance telling the customer her eligibility is ending.
 See MA1501C for requirements.